A Structured Approach to Safety Case Construction for AI Systems: Limitations and Future Work

 Assurance for complex AI systems heavily depends on empirical evidence, such as red-teaming reports, adversarial testing results, and benchmark scores.
 However, the lack of standardization in these evaluation methods makes the resulting safety evidence difficult to verify or reproduce.
 Additionally, fragmented evidence repositories prevent objective comparison of model safety performance against industry baselines, undermining the consistency of template-based safety claims.
 Improving reproducibility requires community consensus on standardized testing protocols, shared repositories of safety benchmarks and incident data, and open verification protocols to build trust in empirical assurance.

-\textbf{Relationship to verification processes}
+\subsection{Relationship to verification processes}

 This paper treats verification outcomes (e.g., test results, certificates, proofs, or monitoring summaries) as evidence inputs to an AI safety case, but does not model the verification processes that produce them.
 In particular, we do not characterise how behavioural properties are generated, checked, or enforced at design time or runtime.
-These concerns are increasingly addressed by verifiability-first AI engineering approaches \cite{zhuverifiability}, which focus on structuring systems so that behavioural claims can be verified at scale.
+These concerns are increasingly addressed by verifiability-first AI engineering approaches \cite{zhuverifiability}, which focus on structuring systems to enable the verification of behavioural claims at scale.
 The contribution of this paper is complementary.
 It focuses on how verified artefacts, once available, are assembled, contextualised, and justified within a structured safety argument.

-\textbf{Future directions}
+\subsection{Future directions}